Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 Basically keep tracking of everthing, like, who's been logging in when are they loggin in whose access this data.

 ### **Non-Repudiation**
-Anyone can validate the authenticity of a message as well as the source of the message.
+Non-repudiation is the assurance that someone cannot deny the validity of something.
+Non-repudiation is a legal concept that is widely used in information security and refers to a service, which provides proof of the origin of data and the integrity of the data.

 ***